-Hemingway’s correspondence within the reach of specialists of Cuba and the world (part I)
+Hemingway’s correspondence within the reach of specialists (Part I)

 “Digital information – the evidence of the world we are living in – is more fragile than the fragments of papyrus found buried together with the pharaohs”.
 Paul Conway.

 The first contact of the US writer Ernest Hemingway with Cuba takes place on April 1st, 1928, when he remained some hours in Havana, due to a refuelling stop during his trip to Key West on the “Orita” English ship.
 He stayed, as we know up to now, at the Ambos Mundos (Both Worlds) Hotel.
 So that his second wife, Pauline Pffeifer, could rest from the fatigues of the journey, taking into account her advanced pregnancy.

 Eleven years later this marriage was definitely broken and in April, 1939, Hemingway invited Martha Gellhorn, who would later become her third wife, to join him in Havana.
 It is her who discovers Finca Vigía, she rents it and makes some remodelling to the house, and there the new couple settles.
 About one year later, Hemingway decided to buy Finca Vigía, in December, 1940, for the price of $ 18,500, using part of the money that the Paramount paid to him for adapting For whom the Bells Toll for the cinema.